 If you have to push your restraints over a little to get that last one in, and you find your top tether strap is now at a slight diagonal angle, that's ok.
-In fact, the ADR for motor vehicles allows car manufacturers to place anchor points up to 40 degrees offset from the centre of the seating position, so in some vehicles you could potentially see this behaviour with only one or two restraints.
+In fact, the ADR for motor vehicles allows car manufacturers to place anchor points up to 20 degrees either side, offset from the centre of the seating position, so in some vehicles you could potentially see this behaviour with only one or two restraints.

 It's ok if your restraints touch the doors.

 If your child restraints contact the doors, that's ok.
 Being hard up against the door can actually have some benefits in relation to the reduction of momentum in a side impact accident, and...

 Don't worry about rear side curtain air bags.